corafan1116/Moth-Species-Classification/README.md

 ## How to Reproduce

 1. Download the dataset from the original Kaggle source and prepare the 20 selected classes using the specified training, validation and test structure.
-2. Install the required packages using `requirements.txt`.
+2. Install the required packages using `pip install -r requirements.txt`.
 3. Update the dataset path in the relevant notebook where required.
 4. Run the notebook cells sequentially to reproduce the corresponding experiment or analysis.
 5. For Grad-CAM, run `EfficientNetB0.ipynb` first to generate the required `EfficientNetB0.keras` model.